4-H Positive Youth Development

 4-H is a national program that helps young people develop leadership, citizenship, and life skills.
 Since 1915, Chippewa County 4-H has offered hands-on learning, leadership opportunities, and community involvement.

-As a program of University of Wisconsin’s Division of Extension Institute of Positive Youth Development, Chippewa County 4-H connects local youth to the largest youth development organization in the country.
-Through clubs, camps, local youth in governance and after-school programs, members discover their passions and build skills like problem-solving, decision-making, and healthy living.
+As part of the University of Wisconsin–Madison Division of Extension’s Institute of Positive Youth Development, Chippewa County 4-H connects local youth to the largest youth development organization in the country.

 Want to learn more about 4-H?